Great Plains Technology Center

 6. A pending application for adjustment of status to legal permanent resident status or conditional resident status.

 The Board has the authority to deny a license, recognition or certificate; issue a license, recognition or certificate with conditions and/or an administrative penalty; or to issue and otherwise discipline a license, recognition or certificate to an individual with a history of criminal background, disciplinary action on any professional or occupational license or certification, or judicial declaration of mental incompetence [59 O.S. §567.8].
-These cases are considered on an individual basis at the time application for licensure is made, with the exception of felony convictions.
-Potential applicants to state-approved education programs, with a criminal history, may obtain an initial determination of eligibility for licensure or certification from the Oklahoma Board of Nursing for a fee.
-The initial determination of eligibility for licensure petition can be accessed at
+These cases are considered on an individual basis at the time application for licensure is made.
+Potential applicants to state-approved education programs, with a criminal history, may obtain a determination of eligibility for licensure or certification from the Oklahoma Board of Nursing for a fee.
+The determination of eligibility for licensure petition can be accessed at http://nursing.ok.gov/initialdeterm.pdf

 1. Accreditation Commission for Education in Nursing (ACEN)